codewithjom/homepage/README.md

 👋 Hello, World!
-I'm [Your Name], a web developer on a mission to turn lines of code into seamless online experiences.
+I'm Jom Dollesin, a web developer on a mission to turn lines of code into seamless online experiences.

 🚀 With a passion for clean code and user-centric design, I specialize in building dynamic and visually appealing websites that leave a lasting impression.